-\vsp The following lemma is a folklore (e.g. see \cite[Claim 2]{arkhipov2009perverse})\footnote{An erreneous version of the lemma, which did not require $\Psi_f(\mCF)$ to be unipotently $\mBG_m$-monodromic, appeared in an unpublished version of \cite{gaitsgory2001construction}.
+\vsp The following lemma is a folklore result (e.g. see \cite[Claim 2]{arkhipov2009perverse})\footnote{An erroneous version of the lemma, which did not require $\Psi_f(\mCF)$ to be unipotently $\mBG_m$-monodromic, appeared in an earlier version of \cite{gaitsgory2001construction}.
+(A counterexample: for a non-trivial Kummer local system $\chi$ on $\mBG_m$, the sheaf $\chi^{-1}\boxtimes \chi$ on $\mBG_m\times \mBG_m$ is unipotently monodromic for the diagonal action, however, for the projection $\mBG_m\times\mBA^1 \to \mBA^1$, the full nearby cycles and unipotent nearby cycles functors are different for $\chi^{-1}\boxtimes \chi$.)
 This wrong claim was cited by \cite[Lemma 8.0.4]{schieder2016geometric}, which was then used in the proof of the factorization property of the global nearby cycles.
 We will \emph{not} use this result from \cite{schieder2016geometric}.
-Instead, our Corollary \ref{cor-factorization-nearby} and Theorem \ref{prop-local-to-global-nearby-cycle} would imply it.}:
+Instead, our Corollary \ref{cor-factorization-nearby} and Theorem \ref{prop-local-to-global-nearby-cycle} implies it.}:

 \begin{lem} Suppose that $Z$ is equipped with a $\mBG_m$-action such that it can be written as a filtered colimit of closed subschemes stabilized by $\mBG_m$, and suppose the map $f:Z\to \mBA^1$ is $\mBG_m$-equivariant.
-Let $\mCF$ be an ind-holonomic regular D-module on $\oso Z$ such that both $\mCF$ and $\Psi_f(\mCF)$ are unipotently $\mBG_m$-monodromic\footnote{See Definition \ref{defn-monodromic-objects} below.}.
+Let $\mCF$ be an regular ind-holonomic regular D-module on $\oso Z$ such that both $\mCF$ and $\Psi_f(\mCF)$ are unipotently $\mBG_m$-monodromic\footnote{See Definition \ref{defn-monodromic-objects} below.}.
 Then the obvious map $\Psi^\un_f(\mCF)\to \Psi_f(\mCF)$ is an isomorphism. \end{lem}

 \ssec{Braden's theorem and the contraction principle} In this subsection, we review Braden's theorem and the contraction principle.
-We make the following assumption:
+We first make the following observation